jranjan/labs-technology-bytes/micro-services/microservice.md

 or expected to be applied everywhere.
 There are many other architectural patterns which is not going to go away.
 For e.g. monolithic systems for equity transaction as the focus here is of getting low latency more than anything else.

-> Microservice is a only one of architecture style among many!
-You apply where it fits.
+> *Microservice is a only one of architecture style among many!
+You apply ONLY where it fits.*

 ### Monoliths vs. Micro-services